 Annette Blonski is a freelance script editor and script consultant to a number of government film funding agencies and independent producers, writers and directors.
 She has script edited award-winning feature films, shorts and documentaries including My Tehran for Sale, What I Have Written, Stranded, Life, Eternity, and Delivery Day.
 She has been a member of the board of Film Victoria and the Melbourne International Film Festival and the Australian Centre for the Moving Image.

 Charlotte Day is Director of Monash University Museum of Art, and has worked as an independent curator and Associate Curator at the Australian Centre for Contemporary Art (ACCA).
 Day has worked on numerous large-scale commissions by local and international artists, has co-curated the Adelaide Biennial (2010), TarraWarra Biennial (2008), and projects for the Venice Biennale (2007 and 2005).

 Daniel Palmer is a writer and Associate Dean of Graduate Research at MADA (Monash Art, Design & Architecture).
 He has a long-standing involvement with the Centre for Contemporary Photography in Melbourne, as a former curator and current board member.
-His publications include the co-authored books Digital Light (2014) and Twelve Australian Photo Artists (2009), and Photogenic: Essays/Photography/CCP 2000–2004 (2005).
-Palmer has also published over 100 critical reviews and catalogues on contemporary art and photography over the past decade.
+His publications include the co-authored books Digital Light (2014) and Twelve Australian Photo Artists (2009) and the Photogenic: Essays/Photography/CCP 2000-2004 (2005).
+Palmer has also published over 100 critical reviews and catalogues on contemporary arts and photography over the past decade.